Mid Summer In The Garden

 This bushy tropical shrub is in bloom right now.
 There are two in the garden to the rear of the pool and in January they suffered some cold damage and are now recovered.
 The photo is Mussaenda erythropylla, The Philippine hybrid ” Dona Luz.”
 They are prized for the large, showy bracts.
 (The flowers are tiny and in the middle of the bracts.)
 I discovered that all of the cultivars of this colorful plant are named for First Ladies of the Philippines.
 This one gets to about 10′ and has a lovely salmon-pink color.
 You can grow it in a pot and that will keep the size to about 3′.

 The second, newer and much smaller, is a pale yellow.
-We think that it is Mussaenda phillipheene.
+We think that it is Mussaenda philippica.
 They are all hardy in zones 9-11.

 Plumeria is cold-sensitive, and hardy in zones 9-11.
 They flower in many beautiful colors.
 In a colder climate, you can bring your plumeria indoors for the winter.
 This website Plumeria Care has a useful report on caring for plumeria by the season, read it for more winter care information.

-We have pruned three plumeria trees, we would like them to branch out a little more and now there are cuttings to plant.
+We have pruned three plumeria trees, we would like them to branch out a little more, and now there are cuttings to plant.
 I cut off all of the leaves leaving a stick looking like a giant cigar.
-It rests outdoors, in the humidity, lying flat to dry.
-In about ten days to two weeks the cut end has has produced a a callus and can be planted.
+It rests outdoors, in the humidity, lying flat to 18dry.
+In about ten days to two weeks, the cut end has produced a callus and can be planted.
 We use potting soil with good drainage, (some gardeners love sand) and old nursery pots.
 The plants start to root in about two months and we plant them in the garden or give them to friends.

 We like the way they look partially hidden by some large flowering ginger plants.

 In our small yard and hot climate, this is the slow season for the herb garden.
-The various mint plants are healthy, also parsley and sage.
+The various mint plants are healthy, as well as parsley and sage.
 Basil is thriving, and rosemary never falters.
-I like to cook with both types of chive, garlic, and onion, and they seem always to be unaffected by the humid summer.
+I like to cook with both types of chives, garlic, and onion, and they seem always to be unaffected by the humid summer.
 The beautiful dill plants have gone to seed.
-In our subtropical climate, herbs do well in pots, and they spend time in the shade of a three trunked palm.
+In our subtropical climate, herbs do well in pots, and they spend time in the shade of a three-trunked palm.